UKHomeOffice/hocs/README.md

 ## Submodules

-This project and others contain a 'ci' submodule with the docker-compose and infrastructure scripts in it.
+This project contains a 'ci' submodule with a docker-compose and infrastructure scripts in it.
 Most modern IDEs will handle pulling this automatically for you, but if not

 ```console